How to Tenderize Thin Chicken Breasts: Simple Tips for Juicy, Flavorful Results

 Instructions:

-1. Bread and bake the chicken until golden and cooked through.
+1. Bread and Bake: Coat the chicken in breadcrumbs and bake until golden brown and fully cooked.

-3. Serve over spaghetti for a complete meal.
+3. Serve: Plate over spaghetti for a satisfying and complete meal.

 Stir-Fried Chicken and Vegetables